World's biggest airport plan approved in UK

 His absence spared him the dilemma having to obey or defy an order by his boss, Prime Minister Theresa May, directing all ruling Conservative party lawmakers to approve the runway.
 The expansion plans were approved by a massive majority.

-If construction work to expand Heathrow does go ahead, the £14.3 billion ($20 billion) plan is to build a third runway northeast of and parallel to the existing two east-west strips.
+If construction work to expand Heathrow does go ahead, the £14.3 billion ($20 billion) plan is to build a third runway northwest of and parallel to the existing two east-west strips.

 The new airstrip would cross over the M25 motorway, London's busy and regularly congested outer ring road.
 About 750 homes in the villages of Longford, Sipson and Harmondsworth could be flattened to make way.